Wuhsha al-dallala: Personal relations

 After separating from Arye, Wuhsha did not remarry.
-A short time after her divorce, she gave birth to a son, Abu Sad, whose father was her lover, Hasun, a refugee of Ashkelon.
-Contemporary records do not mention Hasun’s name, and the birth of Abu Sad was described as irregular.
-As a result of this, the president of the Iraqi synagogue publicly humiliated her by expelling her from the synagogue during Yom Kippur.
-Concerned that her son might be excluded from the Jewish community, and thereby prevented from contracting a lawful Jewish marriage, Wuhsha arranged circumstances that enabled witnesses to confirm the paternity of Abu Sad.
+A short time after her divorce, she gave birth to a son, Abu Sad, whose father was her lover, Hassun, a refugee of Ashkelon.
+Contemporary records do not mention Hassun's name, and the birth of Abu Sad was described as irregular.
+As a result of this, the president of the Iraqi synagogue, David ben Daniel ben Azariah, (Note: A former nasi (head) of the Jews in the Fatimid empire until his downfall in April/May 1094, thenceforth assuming the presidency of the Iraqi synagogue.
+During the 11th century, two different groups of Rabbanite Jews had their sects in Foustat: the Iraqis (i.e., Babylonians) and the Palestinians (i.e., Jerusalemites).
+The former were allied and received guidance from the Geonim of Babylonia while the latter held the Geonim of the Land of Israel as their spiritual guides.) publicly humiliated her by expelling her from the synagogue during Yom Kippur.

-Wuhsha's ruse is described in a Jewish court document, conducted after her death and pertaining to an adult Abu Sad’s efforts to affirm that his birth resulted from an irregular but non-incestuous relationship.
-According to the testimony of Hillel ben Eli, a trusted confidant of Wuhsha and the scribe responsible for drafting both her marriage contract and her will, she disclosed to him that she was pregnant with Hasun’s child.
-She further confided that, although she and Hasun had formalised their union before a Muslim notary, she was afraid that Hasun might deny paternity.
-(Note: According to Goitein, Hasun was married to a wife in Ashkelon.
+Concerned that her son Abu Sad might be regarded as a mamzer, (Note: Mamzer is a Jewish legal category that describes children born of a forbidden relationship: either incest or their mother's adultery.
+They are prevented from contracting a lawful Jewish marriage, and sometimes excluded from the Jewish community.
+While sometimes compared to the European concept of illegitimacy, a child merely born out of wedlock is not a mamzer.)
+Wuhsha arranged circumstances that enabled witnesses to confirm his paternity.
+Wuhsha's ruse is described in a Jewish court document, conducted after her death and pertaining to an adult Abu Sad's efforts to affirm he was not a mamzer.
+According to the testimony of a third-party parnas, (Note: A Hebrew term denoting 'leadership status'.
+In the Arabic and Mediterranean context, a parnas was a lay leader of the community working alongsides the rabbis.
+In the Cairo Geniza documents, parnas is the most recurrent title pertaining communal officials.) he was in the company of Hillel ben Eli, a trusted confidant of Wuhsha and the scribe responsible for drafting both her marriage contract and her will, when Wuhsha approached them and disclosed her pregnancy with Hassun's child.
+She further confided that, although she and Hassun had formalised their union before a Muslim notary, she was afraid that Hassun might deny paternity.
+(Note: According to Goitein, Hassun was married to a wife in Ashkelon.
 The Jewish court in Fustat, prohibited him from taking a second wife without the explicit consent of his first wife, who, it is reasonable to infer, withheld such permission.
-Consequently, Hasun was unable to conduct a Jewish marriage with Wuhsha.
-He furthermore rejected the notion of an Islamic marriage between Wuhsha and Hasun, arguing that Wuhsha lied to Hillel in order to preserve her dignity.
-Had they been married in accordance to the sharia, Hasun would have been entitled to an automatic share of her inheritance upon her death, since under the Islamic law a legal heir cannot be disinherited, whereas Wuhsha’s will explicitly prohibited Hasun from receiving any portion of her estate.)
-Hillel counselled her to orchestrate a scenario in which witnesses could verify her relationship with Hasun, advising her to 'gather some people, and let them surprise you with him so that your assertion might be confirmed'.
-Therefore she had two neighbours surprise Hasun while in intimate proximity with her, thus confirming that her future child was conceived from him.
+Consequently, Hassun was unable to conduct a Jewish marriage with Wuhsha.
+He furthermore rejected the notion of an Islamic marriage between Wuhsha and Hassun, arguing that Wuhsha lied to Hillel in order to preserve her dignity.
+Had they been married in accordance to the sharia, Hassun would have been entitled to an automatic share of her inheritance upon her death, since under the Islamic law a legal heir cannot be disinherited, whereas Wuhsha's will explicitly prohibited Hassun from receiving any portion of her estate.)
+Hillel counselled her to orchestrate a scenario in which witnesses could verify her relationship with Hassun, advising her to 'gather some people, and let them surprise you with him so that your assertion might be confirmed'.
+Therefore she had two neighbours surprise Hassun while in intimate proximity with her, thus confirming that her future child was conceived from him.